Explore the scenic Sacred Valley of the Inca, including an overnight at magnificent Machu Picchu!

 Day 6:

-Machu Picchu.
+Dawn is an incredibly beautiful sight at mystical Machu Picchu.
 The play of light and shadow from the sun and clouds paints a photogenic and ever-changing landscape as the day continues.
 This is a free day for personal exploration and contemplation.
 Time to wander explore more of the archaeology, visit and shop in Agua Calientes, enjoy the surrounding verdant cloudforest, river and hot springs, climb overlooking Huanya Picchu (requires advance ticket) and/or hike the Inca trail to Intipunku (Gate of the Sun).
 The unrivalled scenery will provide lasting memories.
 The late afternoon train takes you to the Poroy train station for a road transfer back to Cuzco (to save time) for overnights at the Casa San Blas.
 (B/L)

 Note that the $15 round trip bus between Aguas Calientes and Machu Picchu and the $75 admission fee to the main ruins are not included for this day to save you money in case you do not want to go back into the central site.